Cryptonomic/Conseil/docs/README.md

 # Conseil

-A blockchain indexer for building decentralized applications, currently focused on Tezos.
+A blockchain indexer & API for building decentralized applications, currently focused on Tezos.

 Conseil is a fundamental part of the [Nautilus](https://github.com/Cryptonomic/Nautilus) infrastructure for high-performance chain analytics.
-It is the bone of Cryptonomic product offering.
+It is the backbone of Cryptonomic's product offerings.
 The [Arronax]() block explorer and reporting tool, and the [Tezori](https://github.com/Cryptonomic/Tezori)/[Galleon](https://galleon-wallet.tech) wallet are both made possible by Conseil.
 The aforememtion products are additionally using [ConseilJS](https://github.com/Cryptonomic/ConseilJS) &ndash; a Typescript wrapper with a Tezos node interface.

 ## Components

-Conseil the project, consists of several parts.
+Conseil the project consists of several parts.
 First it requires a data store compatible with the [Slick FRM](http://slick.lightbend.com).
 At Cryptonomic we use [PostgreSQL](http://postgresql.org).
 There are two services that will then interact with the database: [lorre](https://github.com/Cryptonomic/Conseil/blob/master/src/main/scala/tech/cryptonomic/conseil/Lorre.scala) and [conseil](https://github.com/Cryptonomic/Conseil/blob/master/src/main/scala/tech/cryptonomic/conseil/Conseil.scala).
-The former is responsible to keeping the database in sync with the blockchain, the latter services user requests for that data via a RESTful interface.
+The former is responsible for keeping the database in sync with the blockchain, the latter handles user requests for that data via a RESTful interface.
 Generally, `lorre` is the only component that will write to the database.
-Similarly, `conseil` will only read.
+Similarly, `conseil` will only read from the database.
 Separating the configuration files for these two services with different database credentials would be good security practice as `lorre` has no exposed interface.
 Finally, a [blockchain node](https://gitlab.com/tezos/tezos) is required.

 ## Running Conseil